saberland/saber/website/pages/docs/permalinks.md

 ## Page Attribute

-The simplest way to set a permalink is using the page attribute `permalink`.
+The simplest way to change a permalink is using the page attribute `permalink`.

 For example, you might have a Makrkdown page on your site located at `./pages/sub_folder/hello.md` and you want the output url to be `/about/.` In the front matter of the page you would set: